colah/colah-essays/HaskSymb.md

 ...
 ```

-It's a very usefull design pattern.
-In fact, normalize can be writen better with it, to.
+It's a very useful design pattern.
+In fact, normalize can be written better with it, to.

 ```haskell
 normalize (a :+: (normalize -> b :+: c)) = normalize (a :+: b) :+: c